danbrakeley/p4harmonize/README.md

 new_client_stream = "//test/engine_epic"  # this needs to already exist
 ```

 `p4harmonize` connects to each server, requests file lists from each, and determines what work needs to be done.
-If everything is already in sync, then it reports that back to the user and ends.
+If everything is already in sync, then it quickly reports the status and stops.
 If there is work to be done, then it creates a changelist and begins adding its fixes to it.

 While it runs, it outputs status updates and every individual `p4` command it is running so you can follow along.

-When it is done, there will be a changelist that must be submitted by hand.
-This gives you an opportunity to sanity check the changes before they are committed.
+When it is done, there will be a changelist that must be submitted by hand, giving you a chance to sanity check the work.

 ## Runtime requirements